RAF Valley: Civilian airport

 The National Assembly for Wales announced on 21 February 2007 that public service obligation (PSO) flights would be launched from RAF Valley in April 2007, connecting north Wales with Cardiff International Airport.
-Flights from RAF Valley to Cardiff stopped after the first set of government Covid-19 pandemic restrictions in March 2020.
-On the 8th June 2022, the Welsh Government axed the service - leaving the purpose built civilian airport terminal disused.
+Flights from RAF Valley to Cardiff stopped after the first set of government COVID-19 pandemic restrictions in March 2020.
+On 8 June 2022, the Welsh Government axed the service, leaving the purpose-built civilian airport terminal disused.